Markos Kounalakis

-Markos Kounalakis (Μάρκος Κουναλάκης; born December 1, 1956) is an American syndicated journalist and scholar who is the second gentleman of California as the husband of lieutenant governor Eleni Kounalakis.
-Kounalakis writes a syndicated weekly foreign affairs column for The Miami Herald and McClatchy-Tribune News and is a frequent foreign affairs analyst for CBS News and CNN International.
-Kounalakis' last syndicated weekly column appeared in the Miami Herald on November 6, 2020.
-His 2018 National Society of Newspaper Columnists award stated that "Kounalakis's world affairs columns not only offer strong prose and strong opinions, they offer an education."
-In 2019, he won a SPJ Sunshine State Award for his foreign affairs commentary and criticism.
+Markos Kounalakis (Μάρκος Κουναλάκης; born December 1, 1956) is an American syndicated journalist and scholar who is the second partner of California as the husband of lieutenant governor Eleni Kounalakis.
+He writes a syndicated weekly foreign affairs column for The Miami Herald and McClatchy-Tribune News and is a frequent foreign affairs analyst for CBS News and CNN International.

 Kounalakis is a visiting fellow at the Hoover Institution and a senior fellow at the Center for Media, Data, and Society at Central European University.

-Kounalakis is president and publisher emeritus of the Washington Monthly, a magazine founded by Charles Peters in 1969.
-Along with Ray Suarez, he co-hosts the WorldAffairs podcast and syndicated radio program.
-He co-anchored with Peter Laufer the nationally syndicated weekly political program, Washington Monthly on the Radio.

 Early life and education

 Kounalakis was born on December 1, 1956, in San Francisco to Greek immigrants.
 His mother Vasiliki Rozakis, was born in Chania, Crete, Greece.
 His father, Antonios Markos Kounalakis, was an underground guerrilla fighter against the Nazis on the island of Crete during World War II; he fought with Constantine Mitsotakis, who later became Prime Minister of Greece.
 Antonios and Vasiliki arrived in the United States as beneficiaries of the displaced persons refugee program and sponsored by the World Council of Churches.

 Kounalakis received a public education in the San Francisco Bay Area and earned his bachelor's degree in political science at the University of California, Berkeley in 1978.
-Kounalakis worked his way through college working at Dewey Market in San Francisco's Forest Hill neighborhood, and at Tony's Olympic Bayshore gas station and auto repair in San Francisco's Visitation Valley neighborhood.
-On the UC Berkeley campus, he drove Humphrey Go-Bart buses to help cover tuition costs and rent.
 He received his MSc in journalism from Columbia University in 1988.
 Kounalakis earned a PhD in international relations/political science from the Central European University in 2016.

 In 1988-1989, Kounalakis was a Robert Bosch Foundation fellow in Europe, attending the Bundesakademie für öffentliche Verwaltung in Bonn, Germany in 1988 and the École Nationale d'Administration in Paris, France in 1989.
 In 1995-1996, Kounalakis was an International Journalism Graduate Fellow at the University of Southern California and El Colegio de México in Mexico City.
 As an international journalism graduate fellow, he also spent time in Guatemala (1995) and Cuba (1996).
 In the early 1980s, he attended the International Graduate School at Stockholm University, Sweden, where he studied international relations and became a fluent Swedish speaker.